• Skip to primary navigation

 • In a large pan over medium heat, add your olive oil, carrots, celery and onion and cook for about 4-5 minutes or until they begin to soften.

-• Now add all of your wine and cook until the wine completely evaporates and gets absorbed into the meat.
+• Now add all of your wine and cook until the wine almost completely evaporates and gets absorbed into the meat.

 • Once your wine has completely evaporated out (you cannot smell the alcohol anymore) add your tomato puree and mix well.

-• Next, add 1 tablespoon of salt and mix well.
+• Next, add salt and mix well.

-• Cover with a tight fitting lid and turn down heat down to low and allow to gently simmer for at least 3 hours, preferably 4, making sure to check it every 30 minutes or so and give it a good stir.
+• Cover with a tight fitting lid and turn down heat down to low and allow to gently simmer for at least 2 hours, preferably 3, making sure to check it every 30 minutes or so and give it a good stir.

 • Taste for seasoning and see if it needs any salt.